Samolus valerandi

-Samolus valerandi is a species of flowering plant in the primrose family Primulaceae.
-Common names include seaside brookweed, brookweed, thin-leaf brookweed, water cabbage, and water rose.
+Samolus valerandi is a species of semi-aquatic flowering plant in the primrose family, Primulaceae.
+Common names include seaside brookweed, brookweed, thin-leaf brookweed, water cabbage and water rose.

 Description

 It is a small perennial, growing to around 35 cm (13.8 inches) high.
 Its inflorescence is a raceme, with small white flowers on long stalks.
 Its corollas have five lobes.
 It can produce flowers throughout the growing season, from spring to fall.
 Its fruits are capsules that are green and globose.

 Taxonomy

 Although some floras recognize the North American populations of S. valerandi as a separate species (S. parviflorus) or subspecies (S. valerandi ssp. parviflorus), a 2012 investigation based on molecular and morphological data indicated that S. vagans and S. parviflorus should not be regarded as separate species but as part of a widespread "S. valerandi species complex".

 Distribution

-Samolus vaerandi is widely distributed across western and Mediterranean Europe, north Africa, Asia and Australia, Central and South America including Cuba, and Japan.
+Samolus valerandi is widely distributed across western and Mediterranean Europe, north Africa, Asia and Australia, Central and South America including Cuba, and Japan.